patte/fly-tailscale-exit/README.md

 ## Setup

-#### 1. Have GitHub account
+#### 1. Have a GitHub account
-Create an account on github if you don't have one already: https://github.com/signup
+Create a GitHub account if you don't have one already: https://github.com/signup

-#### 2. Have GitHub organization
+#### 2. Have a GitHub organization
 Let's create a new github org for your network: https://github.com/organizations/plan
 - Choose a name for your network: eg. `banana-bender-net`
 - Plan: free